dataluscorp/browser/docs/contributing/debugging/debugging_on_windows.rst

 "Debug > Other debugging targets > Child process debugging settings", and ticking the box.

-If you have followed the steps in :ref:`Building Firefox for Windows <Building Firefox On Windows>` and have a local debug build, you can **execute this command from same command line.**
+If you have followed the steps in :ref:`Building Datalus for Windows <Building Datalus On Windows>` and have a local debug build, you can **execute this command from same command line.**

 .. code::

    ./mach run --debug

-It would open Visual Studio with Firefox's run options configured.
-You can **click "Start" button** to run Firefox then, already attached in the debugger.
+It would open Visual Studio with Datalus's run options configured.
+You can **click "Start" button** to run Datalus then, already attached in the debugger.

-Alternatively, if you have generated the Visual Studio solution, via ``./mach build-backend -b VisualStudio``, opening this solution allows you to run ``firefox.exe`` directly in the debugger.
+Alternatively, if you have generated the Visual Studio solution, via ``./mach build-backend -b VisualStudio``, opening this solution allows you to run ``datalus.exe`` directly in the debugger.
 Making it the startup project, by right clicking on it (it appears bold when it's the case) can be useful.
 Breakpoints are kept across runs, this can be a good way to debug startup issues.